Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 - Created repository
 - Defined basic structure (chapters, artifacts)

-## v1.0
+### v1.0 - Final Version
 - added "*Chapter 1: Setting Out*" of the Red Book of Westmarch
-- The entire work package for the concept is complete
+- "*Artifact I: Situation & Intent*" and "*Chapter 1: Setting Out*" of the Red Book of Westmarch are complete